MicrosoftDocs/learn/learn-pr/advocates/java-target-destinations/includes/1-introduction.md

 By the end of this module, you'll be able to:

-- Explain the main ways to run Java applications on Azure
+- Describe and differentiate the Azure deployment options available for Java applications
-- Identify which solution is the best for a specific scenario
+- Choose the best Azure service for deploying a Java application

 ## Prerequisites